napari/napari/docs/howtos/layers/image.md

 ## Saving without image compression

-When saving a labels layer, lossless zlib compression is applied by default.
+When saving an image layer, lossless zlib compression is applied by default.
  To save with a different level of compression, consider using [imageio.imwrite](https://imageio.readthedocs.io/en/stable/_autosummary/imageio.v3.imwrite.html).
 Adjusting compression can be accomplished by including the appropriate kwargs